jMercadoSoto/SYNTACTIONARY/README.md

 Description:
 -
-  A simple application is dsigned for second language learners such as English learners to enhance their reading and analysis skills.
-This application has two versions, one based on mobile and another one based on web.
+  A simple application is dsigned for second language learners such as English learners to enhance their reading and analyzing skills.
+This application has two versions, one based on android mobile phone or tablet and another one based on web.

 Tools and knowledge:
 -